IBM-Blockchain-Archive/marbles/README.md

 ## Application Background

-Hold on to your hats everyone, this application is going to demonstrate transferring marbles between two users leveraging IBM Blockchain.
+Hold on to your hats everyone, this application is going to demonstrate transferring marbles between many marble owners leveraging Hyperledger.
 We are going to do this in Node.js and a bit of GoLang.
 The backend of this application will be the GoLang code running in our blockchain network.
+From here on out the GoLang code will be referred to as 'chaincode' or 'cc'.
 The chaincode itself will create a marble by storing it to the chaincode state.
 The chaincode itself is able to store data as a string in a key/value pair setup.
-Thus we will stringify JSON objects to store more complex structures.
+Thus, we will stringify JSON objects to store more complex structures.

 Attributes of a marble:

 	1. name (unique string, will be used as key)
 	1. color (string, css color names)
 	1. size (int, size in mm)
-	1. user (string)
+	1. owner (string)

-We are going to create a Web UI that can set these values and pass them to the chaincode.
+We are going to create a Web based UI that can set these values and store them in our blockchain.
-Interacting with the chaincode is done with a HTTP REST call to a peer on the network.
-The ibc-js SDK will abstract the details of the REST calls away.
-This allow us to use dot notation to call our GoLang functions (such as `chaincode.init_marble(args)`).

 Start the tutorials below to have your own marbles blockchain demo!

 ## Tutorial / Documentation